-Padmounted oil-insulated transformers shall not be located within a zone extending 10 ft. outward and 10 ft. to either side of an air intake opening.
-If the air intake opening is directly above the transformer, there must be a 25 ft. vertical distance from the opening to the transformer.
+Padmounted oil-insulated transformers shall not be located within a zone extending 10 feet outward and 10 feet to either side of an air intake opening.
+If the air intake opening is directly above the transformer, there must be a 25 feet vertical distance from the opening to the transformer.